-This website focuses a lot on actions we can use – under our own steam.
+This website focuses a lot on actions to use under our own steam.
 Pamela Levin’s model, Compassion-focused therapy (CFT) and the Acceptance and Commitment Therapy School (ACT) all put value on action when it comes to our physical, emotional and spiritual development.

 At the same time, I want to be clear that action is not enough.
-For example, visualisation work does not need you to act differently with other people.
+For example, visualisation work does not need you to do something in the house!
 If it is an action, it is an internal process you can use routinely.
-‘Outcomes’ may not arise immediately even if you stick with it.
+‘Outcomes’ may not arise immediately but you may just notice something if you stick with it.

 Calls for action

 Furthermore, there can be well-intentioned, if unhelpful, calls to action.
-Often I hear a potential client tell me that “I ‘m told I need EMDR/CBT” or something similar.
-This subtle oppression of the individual undermines the negotiations needed to find the way to travel the scenic route tailored to that person.
+REDS, with Diana Keaton and Warren Beatty, is a long film that demonstrates that point.
+Often I hear a potential client tell me that “I ‘m told I need EMDR/CBT“, or something similar.
+This subtle oppression of the individual’s choice undermines the negotiations needed to travel a scenic route tailored to that person.
 Also, it puts expectations on a therapist by moving the locus of control within any effective working therapeutic relationship.

 Calls for conversation